ScaleSec/terraform_aws_scp/security_controls_scp/README.md

 ### SageMaker

 - [require_vpc_domain.tf](./modules/sagemaker/require_vpc_domain.tf) - Requires all SageMaker domains to be configured for VPC only upon creation.
 The two available options are `PublicInternetOnly` and `VpcOnly`.
+- [deny_direct_internet_notebook.tf](./modules/sagemaker/deny_direct_internet_notebook.tf) - Requires all SageMaker notebooks to access to internet via a customer-owned VPC.
+The default configuration is to leverage the SageMaker owned VPC network.

 ### VPC